Yusufff7/FireIO/README.md

 MIT — see [LICENSE](LICENSE).

-This is a personal project and is not affiliated with Stremio or Amazon.
+This is a personal project and is not affiliated with Stremio, Amazon, or any other company.
 It ships no content and no addon configuration; you supply your own addon URLs.